nzakas/proposal-write-once-const/README.md

 ## Proposal

-We propose that `const` declarations no longer require initialization.
+I propose that `const` declarations no longer require initialization.
 Specifically:

 1. An uninitialized `const` declaration is no longer a syntax error.
 1. Attempting to read an uninitialized `const` binding before its value is set causes `ReferenceError: Cannot access 'name' before initialization.`.
 (Differs from `let`, which allows you to check the value before initialization.)